Stress can be defined as "The adverse reaction people have to excessive pressures or other types of demand placed on them."

 The University has a range of policies, procedures and guidance that are designed to tackle various issues that can have an impact on stress and work related stressors:

-- The University Employee Assistance Programme is available for anyone struggling with pressure or stress related illnesses, whether work related or not.
+- The University Employee Assistance Programme is available for any member of staff struggling with pressure or stress related illnesses, whether work related or not.

 - Management of Stress and Work-related Stressors, which defines how work related stress is managed and what actions can be taken to prevent stress at work, and the Stress Management Review Questionnaire can be used by an individual and their line manager/HR Adviser when they are struggling with a stress related matter or when they return to work after a stress-related absence.
 There is also guidance of how to complete the Stress Management Review Questionnaire.